strindberg/emacsj/README.md

 The commands are:

-- Next Word (`alt-f`).
+- Move Caret to Next Word (`alt-f`).
 Move the caret to the end of the current word (where current word is defined as everything up to the next end of word characters).
-- Previous Word (`alt-b`).
+- Move Caret to Previous Word (`alt-b`).
 Move the caret to the start of the current word (where current word is defined as everything back to the next end of word characters, read backwards).
 - Delete Next Word (`alt-d`).
 Delete characters to the end of the current word (defined as above).
 - Delete Previous Word (`alt-BACKSPACE`).
 Delete characters back to the start of the current word (defined as above).